Ice Breakers for Meetings: 29+ Ideas to Improve Virtual Meetings in 2022

 For this purpose, you should divide the team into smaller groups.
 They can be given a list of various items to find around their homes.
 You set a time limit for them, and by the end, the things need to be prepared for display.
 The group that finds more items wins.

-This game is one of the large group icebreakers where people get to work together.
+This problem solving exercise is one of the large group icebreakers where people get to work together.
 To spice up these activities, you can also use a riddle icebreaker for meetings like these—they will definitely make the game more challenging and thought-provoking.

 Virtual icebreaker bingo is ideal for large groups because there are no restrictions on the number of players.